Cal-Poly-RAMP/riscv32-csr/README.md

 ## Verification

-To ensure that this CSR implementation was data safe and not losing instructions or data, two test programs were developped.
+To ensure that this CSR implementation was data safe and not losing instructions or data, two test programs were developed.
 The following waveforms are corrected after debugging and solving edge cases involving the CSR's interrupt handling.

 The first of these programs is testAll modified with interrupts.
 The finish line denotes a run of every test, and the fail line denotes that the fail state was entered.
 As can be seen, the finish state is reached without ever hitting fail.